The Best Menstrual Cup Revealed

 While some people get the best menstrual cup for them on the first try, many try one cup and then know they need something different.
-It’s not until you actually try a cup that you can figure out what works best for you.
+It’s not until you actually try a cup that you can really figure out what works best for you.
 Even with knowing your cervix height, pelvic floor strength and volume…until you test out a cup for a few cycles you won’t really know if you like the stem, firmness or rim.

-While some menstruators really enjoy cheap menstrual cups made of a questionable material, I do recommend that you get a menstrual cup made of certifiably quality materials.
+While some menstruators really enjoy cheap menstrual cups made of questionable material, I do recommend that you get a menstrual cup made of certifiably quality materials.
 You can get a menstrual cup made in the USA or even a menstrual cup made in France that is made from medical grade silicone, manufactured and tested for the highest quality.

 So the best menstrual cup is?